• Skip to primary navigation

 Speaking of eggplants, babaganoush is arguably the worlds’ most well-known eggplant dish.
 Unlike traditional baba ganoush that is made with tahini, this recipe doesn’t contain any tahini and is also combined with roasted peppers to add some sweetness.

-It will make an excellent addition to your mezze platter as one of the side dishes for shish kabobs.
+It will make an excellent addition to your mezze platter as one of the Turkish side dishes.
 It has definite smoky and garlicky notes with a ton of refreshing flavors.
 It also goes well with other sides like hummus or a yogurt dipping sauce.

 Also check out: Hummus without Tahini